Vise-1/Eye_Disease_Classification_via_ML/README.md

-# 6/2/24 Update:Project Completed, Improvements need be made.
+# 6/2/24 Update: Project Completed, Improvements need be made.
 The model is not very accurate but it does train itself on the data.
 Main takeaways: How to handle datasets with labels in a csv file and create custom datasets using torch.utils.datasets and dataloaders accordingly.